surtel2/credit-card-fraud-detection/README.md

 }

 ## Reproducibility
-Notebooks are already been setuped to getting the same results with fixed SEED (random_state) parameter and fixed stratified split and undersampling.
+Notebooks has been already setuped to getting the same results with fixed SEED (random_state) parameter and fixed stratified split and undersampling.

 ## Method
-1. Data completeness research: no Null values, all variables are scaled in same magnitude
+1. Data completeness research: making sure that there is no Null values, all variables are scaled in same magnitude
-2. 2 Branches:
+2. Modeling (2 Branches):
     1. Random Forest (undersample 50%/50%)
     2. XG Boosting (full data set)

-Used all features.
+Both branches used all the features.
 Preprocessing:
-    Undersampling in raw code.
+    Undersampling was made in raw code.
-    Colummn scaling and modeling in a pipeline.
+    Colummn scaling and modeling was made in a pipeline.

 ## Results
 1. Random Forest